jbgo/chasqui/README.md

     Chasqui.publish 'order.purchased', user, order

-Publishes an event to the `order.purchased` channel and include information about the user and order that triggered the event.
+Publish an event to the `order.purchased` channel and include information about the user and order that triggered the event.
 Any arguments after the channel name must be JSON-serializable.